tristerry08-coder/Navio/docs/STYLES.md

 ## How to add a new map feature / POI type

-1. Add it into `data/mapcss-mapping.csv` (or better replace existing `deprecated` line) to make OM import it from OSM
+1. Add it into `data/mapcss-mapping.csv` (or better replace existing `deprecated` line) to make CoMaps import it from OSM
 2. If necessary merge similar tags in via `data/replaced_tags.txt`
 3. Define a priority for the new feature type in e.g. [`priorities_4_overlays.prio.txt`](../data/styles/default/include/priorities_4_overlays.prio.txt) and/or other priorities files
 4. Add a new icon (see [above](#how-to-add-a-new-icon)) and/or other styling (area, line..)